Prorogation of Parliament: What happens next?

 – When will the Supreme Court make a ruling?

-The matter has been referred to the UK Supreme Court, which is expected to hear the arguments on Tuesday.
+The matter has been referred to the UK Supreme Court, which will start to hear the arguments on Tuesday.

 – What happens if the Supreme Court rules prorogation was unlawful?